These medications lower blood pressure and treat other conditions such as chest pain and an irregular heartbeat.By Mayo Clinic Staff

-Some calcium channel blockers have the added benefit of slowing your heart rate, which can further reduce blood pressure, relieve chest pain (angina) and control an irregular heartbeat.
+Some calcium channel blockers can also slow the heart rate, which can further lower blood pressure.
+The medications may also be prescribed to relieve chest pain (angina) and control an irregular heartbeat.

 Examples of calcium channel blockers include: